 Ayer conocí a un español muy majo pero tenía un aspecto un poco zarrapastroso.

-There is another word which seems to be pretty popular among English natives: otorrinolaringólogo.
+There is another word that seems to be pretty popular among English natives: otorrinolaringólogo.

 I agree that it’s complicated but natives (almost) always shorten the word.
 Even otorrinolaringólogos call themselves otorrino.
 My aunt is an otorrino and I have never heard her saying the full word.